 they can put in full work in these job positions.

-and trying to find some place to work and settle down and not able to do so because they are not adequately prepared themselves.
+trying to find some place to work and settle down and not able to do so because they are not adequately prepared themselves.
+Their

-Their qualification is either too much or it does not fit the available slots.
-Even after the BA degree, or the MBBS degree or the BE
+qualification is either too much or it does not fit the available slots.
+Even after the BA degree, or the MBBS degree or the BE degree one

-degree one does not find a suitable position to join.
-The parents are unable to chose a career for their children once the student has
+does not find a suitable position to join.
+The parents are unable to chose a career for their children once the student has finished his

-finished his college degree examination and got a degree.
-There are a large number of factories, a very large number of government
+college degree examination and got a degree.
+There are a large number of factories, a very large number of government jobs, and

-jobs, and many banks, insurance companies, and so on but only a small proportion of the students who passed the college degrees
+many banks, insurance companies, and so on but only a small proportion of the students who passed the college degrees can be

 This situation has arisen because we ignore the availability of a large varieties of other careers.
 We are not prepared